jessesquires/jessesquires.com/projects.md

 ##### JSQMessagesViewController

 My most popular library in the iOS community is [JSQMessagesViewController](https://github.com/jessesquires/JSQMessagesViewController), which is [now deprecated]({% post_url 2017-07-16-officially-deprecating-jsqmessagesviewcontroller %}).
-I was highly active on this project from 2013-2016, and at it's peak it was installed in over 50,000 apps (according to CocoaPods stats) and reached over 11,000 stars on GitHub.
+I was highly active on this project from 2013 to 2016, and at it's peak it was installed in over 50,000 apps (according to the now-defunct CocoaPods stats) and reached over 11,000 stars on GitHub.
 I built a community around this project with great care and intention.
 Like many in the community, I was sad to see it go.
-What I'm most proud of however, was that it was used in early versions of [Signal for iOS](https://signal.org) (as well as many other lesser known iOS apps).
+What I'm most proud of however, was that it was used in early versions of [Signal for iOS](https://signal.org) (as well as many other lesser-known iOS apps).

 ##### IGListKit

 I co-authored [IGListKit](https://www.github.com/Instagram/IGListKit) with [Ryan Nystrom](https://twitter.com/_ryannystrom) while working at Instagram.
 Of all the work I did at that company, this is what I'm most proud of.
 It was a successful project and widely adopted in the iOS community.
+Eventually, Apple released official APIs inspired by IGListKit, diffable data sources for [collection views](https://developer.apple.com/documentation/uikit/uicollectionviewdiffabledatasource) and [table views](https://developer.apple.com/documentation/uikit/uitableviewdiffabledatasource).